austinchristian711-art/delta-demo/README.md

 # delta-demo
-This is a Github demo class
+This is a Github demo class.